omega8cc/boa/docs/FILES-SYMLINK.md

 updatesymlinks                  # legacy: full apply + report, for manual use
 ```

-When auto-updates are enabled these run from cron (`~05:30` auto-fix, `06:00`
+When either opt-in is enabled a **single** cron line runs `updatesymlinks --auto-fix`
+hourly at `:47` through the night (`22:00`–`05:59`), clear of the 6-hourly duplicity
+backups (`:00`) and the nightly backup/owl/upgrade cluster.
+It self-skips any hour a
+heavy task is running (backup, upgrade, provision, high load) and retries the next
+hour; the first un-blocked hour does the work, records a per-night stamp
+(`/var/log/boa/autosymlink.nightok.stamp`), and every later hour that night is a cheap
+no-op.
+The one line serves both opt-ins: with `_AUTOSYMLINK_NIGHTLY=YES` it runs the
+full pause + two-step apply (which folds the orphan report in); with only
+`_ORPHAN_FILES_REPORT=YES` it runs the read-only orphan report alone (no pause).
+The
-orphan report).
-The cron lines are always present; each sub-mode self-exits
+cron line is always present; it self-exits unless at least one variable is set, so
-unless its variable is set, so enabling or disabling is purely a `.barracuda.cnf`
-change with no cron edit.
+enabling or disabling is purely a `.barracuda.cnf` change with no cron edit.
+(`--orphan-report` remains a manual read-only sub-mode.)

 ### `fix-drupal-site-symlinks.sh` — the privileged entry point